 The Town of Millbury launched the Millbury Power Choice program for residents and businesses in July 2017.
 The primary goals of the program are to provide annual savings and rate stability for participating consumers.
 The program was approved by the Board of Selectmen and the Massachusetts Department of Public Utilities.

 The Millbury Power Choice rate in comparison to National Grid Basic Service rates is shown below:

 January 2018 – January 2020

-(Residential and Commercial rates change every six months. *Industrial rates change every three months.)
+Residential & Small Commercial rates change every six months. *Large Commercial rates change every three months.

 On January 27th, 2017, the Town of Millbury received the Department of Public Utilities (DPU) order approving the town’s aggregation program, Millbury Power Choice.
-Good Energy, the town’s aggregation consultant, then conducted a competitive bid for an electricity supplier in May 2017.
-Opt-out letters (shown above) detailing the program were sent to every eligible account in Millbury from early June/July 2017.
-Eligible accounts are defined as those currently on National Grid’s basic service and not in contract with a third party supplier.
-Additionally, any account holder that has previously asked National Grid NOT to have their information shared with marketers will be deemed ineligible.
-Any account that is not initially eligible will be able to join the program at a later time.
-The opt-out letter clearly compared National Grid rates and Millbury Power Choice rates, and also provided contact information for those having questions.
+The town’s aggregation consultant, Good Energy, then conducted a competitive bid for an electricity supplier and ultimately awarded Public Power, LLC.
+An opt-out letter was then sent to every eligible account in Millbury.
+Eligible accounts are defined as those currently on National Grid’s Basic Service and not in contract with a third party supplier (TPS).
+Additionally, any account holder that has previously asked National Grid not to have their information shared with marketers were deemed ineligible.
+Any account that is not initially eligible is able to join the program at a later time.
+The opt-out letter clearly compared the National Grid rate and the Millbury Power Choice rate and provided contact information for those having questions.
 This website will have information about the program along with contact information for anyone wishing to speak to a program representative.
 Finally, it should be emphasized that no one affiliated with the town’s aggregation program will be calling, going door-to-door, or sending mailers.
 The only communication will be the opt-out letter, which will be recognizable as coming from the Town of Millbury.